zipvilization/Zipvilization/status/index.md

 **STATUS: CORE COMPLETE / READY FOR DEPLOYMENT**

-The SOLUM Smart Contract is complete and ready for deployment.
+The SOLUM Smart Contract code is complete and ready for deployment.

 Its fundamental mechanics are closed.